KarelZe/thesis/references/obsidian/❓Questions.md

 - Opinions on weekly release info 📧 (e. g., every sunday) with closed issues and completed tasks + short bi-weekly meeting. -> *Meeting scheduled.
 Release notes sent.*
 - Who would co-supervise / grade the thesis?
 What is his / her special focus e. g., economical inference/interpretability? -> *Prof. Dr. Uhrig-Homburg (1), Prof. Dr. Ruckes (2).
 Prof. Uhrig-Homburg is very open to new ideas.*
 - Discuss what to do with low-quality papers e. g., [[@ronenMachineLearningTrade2022]] or [[@blazejewskiLocalNonparametricModel2005]]?
 Cite, but be critical?
 Is it ok to also leave some poor papers out? -> *Ok, to leave out or point out what is problematic.*
-- What to do with [[@hansenApplicationsMachineLearning]]?
+- What to do with `@hansenApplicationsMachineLearning`?
 Thesis does something similar but was not published.
 Mostly different techniques / different data set / focus on EDA.
 - Discuss citations of pre-prints?
-Some important concepts in ML have only been published on [archive.org](www.archive.org). -> *Citing preprints is ok.*
+Some important concepts in ML have only been published on `www.archive.org`. -> *Citing preprints is ok.*